6 Best Jean Rollin’s Films + the Rest (Deep Overview)

 After watching the film, if you want to learn more about the actress who played Hélène (the chief of the perverse ladies), you are welcome to read my interview with Fanny Magier.

 For those who already know and love this film, I made these print T-shirt designs.
-Shirts (as well as hoodies, tank tops, and other clothing) with these designs on them are available at my online store.
+Download them for free (as well as my 50 other b-movie shirt prints) and order a shirt from any print-on-demand service you like.

 Fascination (1979 film) print T-Shirt